How to Sell Ads on Your Blog

 Amazon affiliate program

-As you might already know, Amazon is one of the largest online marketplaces.
+As you might already know, Amazon is one of the largest online marketplaces with 45.77% of the market share.
 There are many affiliate markets, but for bloggers and companies, Amazon is one of the top choices.
 First of all, with each product sale that comes through your affiliate link, you can earn up to 10% in advertising fees.
 It might seem like a small percentage, but it can help you generate a good income.

 For example, if you are a tech blogger who focuses on brand new gadgets, you can write a lot of reviews for phones, laptops, tablets, etc. After that, add Amazon affiliate links that lead to these products on Amazon.
 It’s a direct way of giving people information about products they can rely on and provide them with the option to buy these products.